Oh, you couldn't use a calculator on the final exam? Neither could we.

 - Atlantis (after an oceanographic research vessel).
 First launched in 1985.
 The final orbiter to be decommissioned, it took off on its final mission on July 8, 2011, about half an hour before noon Eastern Daylight Time.

-- Currently being prepared for display at the Kennedy Space Center Visitor Complex.
+- Currently on display in a dedicated building at the Kennedy Space Center Visitor Complex.

 - Endeavour (after James Cook's ship and also the Apollo 15 Command Module; Americans normally spell the word "endeavor").
 First launched in 1992.
 Constructed as a replacement for Challenger.